This topic lists the AWS-specific concepts that Phoenix DRaaS leverages.

 Recovery Time Objective

 The VMimport Policy defines the trusted permission attributes to import virtual machine images from your virtual environment to Amazon EC2, as AMIs.
-You can use these AMIs to launch instances.
+You can use the AMIs to launch instances.
 For more information about how to create a VMimport Policy, see Create VMimport Policy.

 The VMimport Role is a role required by the VMimport utility in AWS.
-It allows you to access Amazon EC2 for creating AMI in your AWS account.
+It allows you to access Amazon EC2 for creating AMI in the AWS account.
 For more information about how to create a VMimport Role, see Create VMimport Role.

-A VPC is a section of the AWS Cloud specific to your AWS account.
-You can launch the AWS resources, such as EC2 instances, in your virtual network.
+A VPC is a section of the AWS Cloud specific to the AWS account.
+You can launch the AWS resources, such as EC2 instances, in the virtual network.
 For more information, see Amazon Virtual Private Cloud.